 They established their headquarters in the Chicago People's Church.
 Jimenez later met Chicago Black Panther Party Chairman Fred Hampton and modeled the Young Lords after the Panthers.

 In 1969, the New York regional chapter of the Young Lords party was formed in Spanish Harlem led by Afro-Puerto Rican Felipe Luciano and quickly grew into national prominence making front page headlines.
 As the New York and Chicago chapters grew, new branches sprung up in other cities with large Puerto Rican populations.

 The Young Lords Party (YLP) became one of the most influential Puerto Rican organizations of the 1960s.
-Like their Black Panther allies, the Young Lords organized community programs, but with Puerto Rican accents.
+Like their allies, the Black Panthers and Mexican-American Brown Berets, the Young Lords organized community programs, but with Puerto Rican accents.
 There were children's breakfast programs, health clinics, TB testing, clothing drives, and cultural events.
 They even had classes on Puerto Rican history and culture, inspiring a Puerto Rican cultural renaissance.

-Like the Black Panther Party, the Young Lords were infiltrated by FBI's COINTELPRO, resulting in frame-ups, beatings, killings, jailing, smear campaigns, and other divide and conquer tactics.
+Like the Black Panther Party and the Mexican-American Brown Berets, the Young Lords were infiltrated by FBI's COINTELPRO, resulting in frame-ups, beatings, killings, jailing, smear campaigns, and other divide and conquer tactics.

 In 1982, the Chicago Young Lords Party galvanized the Puerto Rican community to elect Chicago's first African American mayor, Harold Washington.
 Soon after the election, “Cha Cha” Jimenez introduced him to a crowd of 100,000 Puerto Ricans at an event sponsored by the Young Lords.